-Rasputin the Mad Monk will be released by Scream Factory on Blu-ray on February 18th 2020.
-Special features will be announced nearer the release date.
+Rasputin the Mad Monk was released by Scream Factory on Blu-ray on February 18th 2020.

 In the meantime, here is our previous coverage of the film: